 While this seems like an obvious place to see animals many people (especially those who don’t own pets) don’t consider the pet store a destination.
 Many, however, offer lots of opportunities for viewing animals and even some have animals in areas where they can be held.

-Visit with cats and dogs at your local Humane Society (www.indyhumane.org).
+Visit with cats and dogs at your local Humane Society.
+Many of them will have opportunities for you to visit with animals and maybe even volunteer to help with the care of the animals.
 Check the website of the location near you to find hours for tours, opportunities to cuddle the animals, and service opportunities.

 Hang out with cats in a pretty cool cat habitat.
 Also, you can adopt one!
-Check out our visit.
+Kids can gently play with the cats and sometimes even hold them.
+There are lots of cat toys to engage with the cats.

 Get an up close view of horses and ponies at these locations.
 Kiddos that are big enough to sit up can ride on a pony and experience the amazing animals first hand.